NathanaelPeters/Forex-Factory-Web-Scraper/README.md

 4. Run the python file.
 As a decoding method, it will show the dates and currencies in the terminal as well as tell you whether the file was created or removed and then created.
 5. Download the mql file (ForexFactoryBot.mq5) and compile it.
 6. Open MetaTrader5 and click AutoTrading to allow autotrading.
-7. Apply the bot to a chart by opening the navigator an clicking Expert Advisers and double clicking "ForexFactoryBot"
+7. Apply the bot to a chart by opening the navigator, clicking Expert Advisors and double clicking "ForexFactoryBot"